 2. Understand the Indian Temple Architecture

 Growing up in the northern state of Punjab, I grew oblivious to the stunning temples that exist in most of India.
 I discovered temple architecture pretty late in life.
 However, once enticed, I can not just get enough of them.
-The more I visit an ancient Indian temple, the more I discover, an architecture that is soaked in stories, legends, philosophy, aesthetics, and history.
+The more I visit an ancient Indian temple, the more I discover, architecture that is soaked in stories, legends, philosophy, aesthetics, and history.

 I highly recommend that you visit at least one set of ancient Indian temples, whichever part of the country you visit.